alexandremnd/Bose-Hubbard-Phase-Transition/README.md

 To generate the documentation using Doxygen, follow these steps:

+### HTML Documentation

+To generate the HTML documentation using Doxygen, follow these steps:

 1. Ensure Doxygen is installed on your system.

 2. Run Doxygen with the provided `Doxyfile`: